affinidi/affinidi-core-sdk/common-libs/did-auth-lib/README.md

 const responseToken = await affinidiDidAuthService.createDidAuthResponseToken(authDidRequestToken, options)
 ```

-Response token (JWT) should be used to authenticate the user at the service side.
+A Response token (JWT) should be used to authenticate the user at the service side.

-As a best practice it is recommended to use `LocalExpiringDidAuthResponseToken` utility class that can encapsulate a `responseToken`.
+As a best practice, it is recommended to use the `LocalExpiringDidAuthResponseToken` utility class that can encapsulate a `responseToken`.
 And keep track of its expiry time according to the local time of the client.
 This is needed in case the local time of the client can diverge from the service time.

 ```ts